Lower Hill LERTA & Greater Hill District Neighborhood Reinvestment Fund

 At the financial closing of Blocks G1 (FNB Tower) and G4 (public open space), Office Partners XXIII Block G1 LLC (the Lower Hill Site Developer or the Developer) agreed to provide up-front monetization of the LERTA funds.
 The Developer took out a loan with First National Bank for both the Retained Amount and the GHDNRF, which it will be responsible for paying back with the future real estate tax increment generated from their project.
 In mid-September, nearly $7.2M was deposited into the Fund.

-While not required, the Advisory Board intends to record all of their meeting for transparency and post them for public viewing on this webpage.
+While not required, the Advisory Board intends to record all of their meetings for transparency and post them for public viewing on this webpage.

 Check back to this page for information on upcoming GHDNRF funding rounds.